 Station 1 was officially opened July 1, 2006.
 This approximately 16,000 square foot station will house Engine 21 and Rescue 21 and serve the Residents of Manhattan Beach for many years to come.

 Station 1 first in area of Responsibility is from the Pacific Ocean east to Sepulveda Boulevard and north and south to the cities boundaries.
-This station responds to mutual aid calls to western side of Hermosa Beach.
+This station responds to mutual aid calls to the neighboring cities.

 Station 1: 400 15th Street